A Rope from the Sky: The Making and Unmaking of the World's Newest State

 From the publisher:

-A remarkable chronicle of America’s attempt to help forge a nation from scratch, from euphoric birth to heart-wrenching collapse.
+A remarkable chronicle of America’s attempt to forge a nation from scratch, from euphoric birth to heart-wrenching collapse.